 Now the exact shelf-life of the various methods of preservation is widely disputed.

-The .gov sites and resources put out all kinds of documents on food storage, but after perusing a a dozen sources, we not yet found official data on dehydrated foods.
+The .gov sites and resources put out all kinds of documents on food storage, but after perusing a a dozen sources, we didn’t find official data on dehydrated foods.

 The reason there is so much conflicting information on this shelf-life topic, is because there are so many variables, including—and especially dependent on—how the food is stored after dehydrating.
 The other issue is how hard it is to create and maintain a study that lasts for so many years.